Build

 In this section you will find everything you need for your first steps with mioty, to build protoypes and setup your own mioty system.
 From sensor nodes to the base station to the backend.
 Even complete tutorials and guides.

 Mioty is an efficient LPWAN protocol for IoT.
-Three main components are required for operating an IoT chain: a sensor node (end-point), a base station and a backend system.
+Four main components are required for operating an IoT chain: a sensor node (end-point), a base station, a backend system and an IoT platform.
 Sensor nodes collect data via sensors and send it to the base station using mioty.
 These further relay the data to the backend for processing and an IoT platform for data management and visualization.

 Multiple approaches exist for building an IoT chain.
 The following sections provide an overview of different hard- and software as well as step-by-step guides to constructing such a chain.

-Build your Sensor Node with a mioty Board
+1.1 Build your Sensor Node with a Module

 The end nodes serve as the initial point in the data transmission chain.
 Typically, they are equipped with sensors to capture and log vital data for analysis and monitoring, which can subsequently undergo further processing and visualization.
 Depending on the project’s goals, a diverse range of hardware components can be employed for this purpose.